umasunshine002/tu-mar-2023-demo/readme.md/readme.md

 > 3. JAVA: Good understanding of OOPS concepts and JDBC.Currently, at a beginner’s level, but constantly working to build and sharpen my skills that can contribute to overall growth.

-## Pull Requets process, Continues Integration and Continues Delivery
+## Pull Requets process, Continuos Integration and Continuos Delivery

 **References**